Finding Neverland (musical): Productions

 The revised production ran at the ART from 23 July 2014 to 28 September 2014, with songs by six-time Ivor Novello Award winner Gary Barlow and Eliot Kennedy, the book by James Graham and choreography by Mia Michaels; ART artistic director Diane Paulus is the director.
 The full cast and creative team was announced on 2 June 2014, with Jeremy Jordan as Barrie and Laura Michelle Kelly as Sylvia Llewelyn Davies featured.
 The cast also includes Michael McGrath as Charles Frohman/Captain Hook, Carolee Carmello as Madame du Maurier, Jeanna de Waal as Mary Barrie, Aidan Gemme as Peter, Alex Dreier as Michael, Sawyer Nunes as George and Hayden Signoretti as Jack.
 Roger Bart who was originally announced for the character of Charles Frohman was replaced by Michael McGrath.

 Jennifer Hudson debuted the song "Neverland", from the musical, at the 68th Tony Awards on 8 June 2014.

 The ART production directed by Diane Paulus moved to Broadway at the Lunt-Fontanne Theatre in March 2015.
 On 10 November 2014, it was announced that Matthew Morrison would take Jordan's place in the portrayal of J. M. Barrie in the Broadway production.
 Kelsey Grammer starred as Charles Frohman and Laura Michelle Kelly reprised the role of Sylvia Llewelyn Davies.
 Previews began 15 March 2015, with the official opening on 15 April.
 The production did not receive any Tony Award nominations.
 The Broadway production closed on 21 August 2016 after 565 performances.
 In 2017, as an offshoot of investigations into and reporting about Weinstein's many sexual abuse allegations, several news sources also reported that a significant amount of money that Weinstein ostensibly raised for the AIDS charity amfAR was instead allegedly funneled into the American Repertory Theater and the production budget for Finding Neverland.

 In early 2016 it was announced that Finding Neverland would open in London in 2017, starring Alfie Boe as J.M.
 Barrie.
-The rest of the cast has not been announced.
+The rest of the cast was not announced at the time.
 On 15 May 2016, Gary Barlow performed the song "Something About This Night" from the musical for the Queen's 90th birthday celebration, hosted by Ant & Dec.
 Guest starring was Katherine Jenkins and Dame Shirley Bassey.

 The US national tour began in Buffalo, New York on 7 October 2016, prior to the official opening on 11 October.
 The tour was directed by Diane Paulus and featured Kevin Kern as J.M.
 Barrie, Christine Dwyer as Sylvia Llewelyn Davies, Tom Hewitt as Frohman/Hook, Crystal Kellogg, Joanna Glushak, Jordan Cole, Finn Faulconer, Tyler Patrick Hennessy, Ben Krieger, Eli Tokash and Mitchell Wray.
+John Davidson replaced Hewitt in June 2017.